Ethiopian long-eared bat: Description

-The Ethiopian long-eared bat is a typical medium-size representative of the genus Plecotus sensu stricto which differs from the widespread Palearctic species grey long-eared bat by its smaller overall size, having a small head, short snout, dark-brownish fur and an absence of any yellow tinges to the fur.
+The Ethiopian long-eared bat is a typical medium-size representative of the genus Plecotus sensu stricto which differs from the widespread Palearctic species grey long-eared bat by its smaller overall size, having a small head, short snout, dark-brownish fur, and an absence of any yellow tinges to the fur.

 Distribution

-The Ethiopian long-eared bat is endemic to the Ethiopian highlands where it is currently only known to occur in the upper belts of the Harenna Forest in the Bale Mountains National Park and at Abune Yosef.
+The Ethiopian long-eared bat is endemic to the Ethiopian highlands, where it is currently only known to occur in the upper belts of the Harenna Forest in the Bale Mountains National Park and at Abune Yosef.
 There are older poorly documented records which may have been collected in other montane forest areas, including possible records from Eritrea, although this specimen may prove to refer to the Christie's long-eared bat Plecotus christii.

 Habitat

 The Ethiopian long-eared bat has only ever been recorded as occurring in humid evergreen montane forest.
-The type specimen was collected from a forest belt dominated by Schefflera spp and Hagenia spp.
+The type specimen was collected from a forest belt dominated by Astropanax spp. and Hagenia spp.
 These bats have been reported to forage in the more open parts of the forest or at the edges of clearings.